pabloripoll/docker-mariadb-10.11/README.md

 * Built on the lightweight and secure Alpine 3.19 [2024 release](https://www.alpinelinux.org/posts/Alpine-3.19.1-released.html) Linux distribution
 * Multi-platform, supporting AMD4, ARMv6, ARMv7, ARM64
 * Very small Docker image size (+/-280MB)
-* Uses MariaDB 10.11 as default for the best performance, low CPU usage & memory footprint.
+* Uses MariaDB 10.11 as default for the best performance, low CPU usage & memory footprint
 * Services independency to connect from container application to this database allocation
+* Useful setting to run in a cluster

 ## Usage
 Local machien apps can connect to this service by address `localhost:${PORT}` but to connect other containers to this service, the address is `${HOSTNAME}:${PORT}`.